Welcome to today's edition of the Rush 24-7 podcast.

 Whether it was done on purpose or not, how do you not conclude that there was something wrong with the audio?

-And believe me, had you been watching it live, the cacophony of sound from that room was much louder than any of the speeches from Trump, Kasich, or Cruz.
+As you heard it, as I played it for you, and believe me, had you been watching it live, the cacophony of sound from that room was much louder than any of the speeches from Trump, Kasich, or Cruz.

-I mean, it was it was loud enough.
+I mean, it was loud enough.

 Yeah, I mean, literally, they bumped out of Cruz.